Ritwik-Gupta/MineSweeperGame.Demo.UI/README.md

 8. Follow the instructoons on the page to start the game
 9. Yay! your MineSweeper game is ready to be played!

+# Notes
+1. Angular is used the frontend framework for this project due its versatile and robust achitecture.
+2. Clean code and  common Design patterns have been followed wherever neccessary.